mc100s/module-3-react/lessons/1-2-react-hello-react.md

 ### With Codepen
 To use React, you can either play on Codepen with this [Hello World React example on Codepen](https://codepen.io/pen?&editors=0010).

+### With CodeSanbox

+If you want something very quick to use, very close to what you can have with VS Code, you can go on CodeSanbox.io: https://codesandbox.io/s/new

 ### With `create-react-app`
 Or you can create a React application with your terminal: